1924 Liverpool City Council election: No. 20 Low Hill, 19 February 1925

 The term of office to end on 1 November 1925.

-No. 17 Aigburth, 23 June 1825
+No. 17 Aigburth, 23 June 1925

-Caused by the election as an alderman of Councillor Albert Edward Jacob MP (Unionist, Aigburth, elected 1 November 1923) who was elected as an alderman by the Council on 3 June 1925, following the resignation of Alderman Frederick James Rawlinson (Conservative, last elected as an alderman on 9 November 1920) which was reported to the Council on 6 May 1925.
+Caused by the election as an alderman of Councillor Albert Edward Jacob MP (Unionist, Aigburth, elected 1 November 1923) who was elected as an alderman by the council on 3 June 1925, following the resignation of Alderman Frederick James Rawlinson (Conservative, last elected as an alderman on 9 November 1920) which was reported to the council on 6 May 1925.

 The term of office to end on 1 November 1926.

 No. 2 North Scotland, 8 August 1925

-Caused by the election by the councillors as an alderman of Councillor John Clancy (Irish Nationalist, North Scotland, elected 1 November 1922) on 1 July 1925, following the death of alderman John Gergory Taggart (Irish Nationalist, last elected as an alderman on 9 November 1923).
+Caused by the election by the councillors as an alderman of Councillor John Clancy (Irish Nationalist, North Scotland, elected 1 November 1922) on 1 July 1925, following the death of alderman John Gregory Taggart (Irish Nationalist, last elected as an alderman on 9 November 1923).

 Mersey Tunnel Referendum 7 May 1925

 The following resolution was put to a poll of the Electors on 7 May 1925 :

 "That the Electors of the City of Liverpool hereby consent to the promotion of the Bill intituled 'An Act to authorise the construction of a Tunnel under the River Mersey between Liverpool and Birkenhead; and for other purposes.'"